mmartial/ComfyUI-Nvidia-Docker/README.md

 This option is enabled by default.
 It can be disabled by setting `PREINSTALL_TORCH=false`.

 The `PREINSTALL_TORCH_CMD` environment variable can be used to override the torch installation command with the one specified in the variable.
-For example for GTX 1080, try to use `PREINSTALL_TORCH_CMD=pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126`.
+For example for GTX 1080, try to use `PREINSTALL_TORCH_CMD=torch==2.6.0 torchvision==0.21.0 torchaudio==2.6.0`.
 It is likely also recommended to not set `USE_PIPUPGRADE=false` in this case.

+Notes:

+- instead of useing `PREINSTALL_TORCH_CMD`, it is likely preferrable to use the `TORCH_LOCK` option.
-Please note that the `PREINSTALL_TORCH_CMD` variable is not added to the Unraid template, and must be manually added if used.
+- the `PREINSTALL_TORCH_CMD` variable is not added to the Unraid template, and must be manually added if used.

 ### 5.4.13.
 UMASK